pivotal/blog/content/post/Spring-Cloud-Dataflow-Sink.md

 You can see that every 5 seconds, we are letting our Charmander know what time it is (they are forgetful creatures).

-Congratulations, your Spring Cloud Dataflow Stream is working!
+Congratulations, your Spring Cloud Data Flow Stream is working!

 ## What We Did

 In review:

 1. Create the custom Sink, starting with the Spring Cloud Stream Initializr
-1. Deploy the Dataflow Server to Cloud Foundry and set up the Dataflow Shell
+1. Deploy the Data Flow Server to Cloud Foundry and set up the Data Flow Shell
 1. Register the custom Sink and any other Sources or Sinks with the server
 1. Create the Stream
 1. Deploy the Stream

-Hopefully this will help you get started and dip your toes in the Spring Cloud Dataflow ecosystem!
+Hopefully this will help you get started and dip your toes in the Spring Cloud Data Flow ecosystem!

 ## More documentation